debragordon/css-pseudo/README.md

 4. Then navigate to http://localhost:9999 in your browser to view the css in action.

-> TIP: you may want to view in Google Chrome and opent he dev toosl to see the CSS file.
+> TIP: You may want to view in Google Chrome and open the dev tools to view the CSS code.

 ## Contributors
 - [Debra Gordon](http://github.com/debragordon)